James Sanks Brisbin: Postbellum

 After the war, Brisbin remained in the regular army, aiding in the establishment of other colored regiments and served in the Northwestern United States as an officer in several cavalry regiments.
 From 1868–92, he served as an officer in several cavalry regiments, including the Second, Ninth, First, and Eighth regiments in the Northwestern United States.
 Brisbin was in command of the 2nd Cavalry of General John Gibbon's Montana Column at the time of the Little Big Horn campaign.
 Brisbin offered four companies of his 2nd Cavalry to General George Armstrong Custer at the final command meeting of Generals Terry, Gibbon, and Custer just prior to the final march into the Big Horn valley, but Custer declined it, stating that the 7th Cavalry alone could defeat the hostiles.
 Brisbin never forgave Custer for this, and is alleged to have called the dead Custer an "insufferable ass".
 In various correspondence (see Graham "The Custer Myth", Philbrick, "The Last Stand") Brisbin was openly critical of Custer's actions - whether or not because of personal jealousy cannot be determined.
-Brisbin also penned the then-bestselling "Beef Bonzana" which urged investment in Open Range Cattle.
+Brisbin also penned the then-bestselling "Beef Bonanza" which urged investment in Open Range Cattle.
 At the time of his death he was a colonel in command of the Eighth Cavalry Regiment and was in command at Fort Meade.
 Brisbin died on January 14, 1892, in Philadelphia.
 He was buried in Oakwood Cemetery in Red Wing, Minnesota.

 Personal life

 Brisbin married Mary Jane Wagner on June 15, 1861.
 They had four children.
 His wife died at Fort McKinney in 1887.
 In 1891 he married Amelia Wilson in Red Wing, Minnesota.

 He was also a prolific writer, and contributed articles and letters to Eastern periodicals on many subjects throughout his career.
-He was known for his works on the Army Indian Wars, the West and Montana Territory.